 The PADI Open Water Diver Course is the most popular entry level diving course which will introduce you to the underwater world.
-During the Open Water Course you will learn the skills need to safely and competently scuba dive.
-The theory, confined water training and open water dives will teach you the important issues you need to know to be a safe diver and to enjoy the underwater world.
+During the Open Water Course you will learn skills need to safely scuba dive.
+The theory, confined water training and open water dives will teach you the important skills you need to know to be a safe diver and to enjoy the underwater world.

 PADI Adventure Diver

 The PADI Adventure Diver program can be completed in as little as one day.
 You are required to complete three exciting dives of your choice.
 This can be navigation, underwater photography, wreck, fish identification dive and many more.
 This is ideal for those with a tight time schedule or for children to take an easy comfortable next step.

 PADI Advanced Open Water Diver